This writing prompt is a must for any and all horse lovers. It’s especially fitting for a child who genuinely wants to have a horse as a pet.

 I’d love to be your pet!
 However, horses require a lot of work.
 We are a big responsibility.
 We require a lot of time and effort.
 We are also expensive.

 I need a lot of grass and hay.
-I can’t get fat.
+Don’t let me get fat.
 It will hurt my feet.

-I will need a lot of food such as pasture and hay.
+You will need to give me a lot of food such as pasture and hay.
 It’s better for me to graze in the morning and evening when the sugars in grass aren’t as high.
 I love to eat, but it’s important that you don’t feed me too much.
 If I’m overweight, I can develop a disease called founder that hurts my feet.

 I need lots of exercise so I don’t get fat.